 The previous discussion was concerned with whether the study subjects had the same exposuredisease association as that which existed in the source population, and we assumed that disease and exposure were correctly classified.
-We will now review the effects of incorrectly classifying, or measuring, the study subjects' exposure, extraneous factors and/or outcome status.
+We now move on to discuss the effects of incorrectly classifying, or measuring, the study subjects' exposure, extraneous factors and/or outcome status.
 When describing errors in classification of categorical variables, the resultant bias is referred to as misclassification bias; if the variables of interest are continuous, then we term the erroneous result as measurement error or bias.
-Information bias is a collective term for either of these biases.
-Information bias can alter the magnitude and direction of estimates of association, in ways which are not always intuitive.
-Also, the errors in classification, or measurement, can affect different measures of association differently (ie risk ratio versus risk difference).
-Hence, for our purposes, we will focus primarily on the effects of misclassification bias on relative measures of association (RRs and ORs).
-In the discussion that follows, we
+Information bias is a collective term for either

-Example 12.2 Evaluation of potential selection bias based on estimates of sampling fractions
+Example 12.2 The evaluation of potential selection bias based on estimates of sampling fractions